Staying in My Cave

 From my perspective, family life and relationship are among the most obvious and paradoxical of paths on which to practice the dharma.
 Nowhere are we more triggered nor more loving.
 In one moment, something our partner / child / parent does fills us with joy, and then suddenly, in the next moment, something they say hits us just the wrong way and we’re ready to live a life of solitude!

-Where the Rubber Hits the Road What does it really mean to be a Buddhist?
-How can we take what we learn by studying the
+What does it really mean to be a Buddhist?
+How can we take what we learn by studying the teachings of the Buddha, and what we experience in our meditation practice.

-Sweeping the Shrine Room Floor In his earliest teachings, the Buddha taught that the “wheel of action” begins with sweeping the shrine room floor, with
+In his earliest teachings, the Buddha taught that the “wheel of action” begins with sweeping the shrine room floor, with mindfulness and awareness, of course.